LogoHistorical Figure MBTI

 The Generator

 His role in founding the Arzamas literary circle in 1815 was characteristically Ne.
-Arzamas was not merely a publishing society or a patronage network; it was an idea about what Russian literature could become — lighter, more ironic, less ponderous than the old Shishkov school, more open to European Romanticism.
-Vyazemsky was among those who supplied the intellectual energy and the polemical verve to make the project cohere.
-He had a gift for articulating what a movement was for before the movement fully knew itself, which is exactly what Ne does when it operates at its best.
+Arzamas was an idea about what Russian literature could become — lighter, more ironic, less ponderous than the old Shishkov school, more open to European Romanticism.
+Vyazemsky supplied the intellectual energy and polemical verve.
+He had a gift for articulating what a movement was for before the movement fully knew itself.
+His criticism shows the same pattern: rapid, impressionistic engagements with Pushkin, Fonvizin, Zhukovsky that caught something essential and moved on — better at the provocative claim than the systematic argument, the horizon perpetually receding.

 Ti